icecreamlun/cal.com-chatbot/README.md

 - **Check Available Slots** - "what times are available tomorrow?"
 - **Cancel Meetings** - "cancel my meeting with John" → System asks for reason → Cancellation completed
 - **Reschedule Meetings** - "reschedule my 3pm meeting to tomorrow"
-- **Batch Operations** - "cancel all my meetings, I'm too busy" or "book 2 meetings tomorrow at 9am and 2pm with Alice" (NEW!)
+- **Batch Operations** - "book 2 meetings tomorrow at 9am and 2pm with Alice"
 - **Multi-Step Tasks** - "show my schedule, then book tomorrow at 2pm with Alice, alice@test.com"
 - **General Chat** - "what can you help me with?"